JadenTravnik/dyplot/readme.md

 `
 import time
-# define the viewer lims [xmin, xmax, ymin, ymax, zmin, zmax]
 lims = [-5, 5, -5, 5, -5, 5]

 d3 = dynamic_3d_plotter(lims)
 update_rate = .1
-# use any points that make a 3d object, here its a cube

 points = np.array([[-1, -1, -1],
                   [1, -1, -1 ],
                   [1, 1, -1],